rainforestapp/FrontendPractices/ReactComponents.md

 ```

 ## 2 - Stateless Components
-A stateless component is literally nothing other than a function which gets passed a props object.
+A stateless component is literally nothing other than a function which gets passed a props object and returns react element.
+It doesn't have state, or any of the Component methods like `willComponentMount` or `willComponentReceiveProps`.
 Here's an example:

 ```js
 const Bouncer = ({age}) => {